 Too much of a good thing?
 That’s one reaction to Portland’s staggering number of food carts (more than 600 at last count, with an estimated 400 operating at any given time).
 But rather than being overwhelmed by the options, why not embrace the delicious dilemma?
 Go whole hog (hm, sounds like a good name for a food cart) and choose a day’s worth of meals from these can’t-miss carts.

 Rise and shine any time you please with the all-day breakfast sandwiches available at Fried Egg I’m In Love.
 This cart on Southeast Hawthorne Boulevard features a tasty array of music-pun-themed offerings, like the signature Yolko Ono, the spicy Sriracha Mix-A-Lot or the vegetarian Back in Black Beans.

-With two locations — a downtown cart and a school bus eatery on Alberta Street — Grilled Cheese Grill whips up sandwiches including its Tillamook-cheddar-stuffed, crust-cut-off “Pre-schooler” and “BABS,” a crumbled blue-cheese-marble-rye wonder stacked with bacon and sliced Braeburn apples.
+At its iconic yellow school bus eatery on Alberta Street — Grilled Cheese Grill whips up sandwiches including its Tillamook-cheddar-stuffed, crust-cut-off “Pre-schooler” and “BABS,” a crumbled blue-cheese-marble-rye wonder stacked with bacon and sliced Braeburn apples.

 Snacks & Treats

 A sweet or savory substitute for any meal (or good as a snack), the waffle sandwiches at Flavour Spot will have you wondering why we ever used bread to begin with.
 These delicious handfuls come in varieties like ham and Gouda, sausage and maple, or even Nutella and raspberry jam.
 Advice: Ask for extra napkins.